Hrexandro/Freeciv-nations/README.md

     Aquilonian
     Bossonian
-    Doomite - Included are the followers of Thulsa Doom from the 1982 John Milius movie.
+    Doomite - the followers of Thulsa Doom from the 1982 John Milius movie.
     Gundermen
     Kothian
     Poitainian